Archfx/tinyos/07-ExterInterrupt/README.md

 </pre>

-Previously, `trap_handler()` only supported the processing of time interrupts.
-This time we want to make it support the processing of external interrupts:
+Previously in [Preemptive Scheduling](https://archfx.github.io/posts/2024/04/tinyos5/), `trap_handler()` only supported the processing of time interrupts.
+This time we want to make it support the processing of external interrupts as well.
 ```cpp
 /* In trap.c */
 void external_handler()